Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Method

 \textbf{Sparsity-aware Gaussian replication.} 3D point initialization with COLMAP \cite{schonberger2016structure} from an insufficient set of images results in sparsity in the Gaussian field.
 This hinders the rendering quality of the 3DGS optimization by missing geometric details.
 Prior work~\cite{zhu2024fsgs,xu2025ad,zhao2025self} tackles this problem by densifying the Gaussians via positional gradients with depth supervision.
 Nonetheless, simply utilizing positional gradients is insufficient to fix sparsity issues in the Gaussian field since the positional gradients are entangled with both color and opacity,

 Furthermore, as illustrated in Fig.~\ref{fig:sagr}, misaligned Gaussians lead to artifacts due to redundant Gaussians attempting to blur high-frequency details.
 To address this issue, we introduce a strategy that replicates 3D Gaussians by considering an opacity map to align them.
 Then, we construct a dense Gaussian field by filling the sparse region with the new Gaussians.
 In particular, we use a accumulated opacity map $\hat{\mathcal{D}}$ as a pixel-wise weight, redefining $\mathcal{L}_{\text{pseudo}}$ as $\mathcal{L}_{\text{pseudo}} = \frac{\mathcal{L}_{\text{pseudo}}}{\hat{\mathcal{D}}}$, to adjust the direction of positional gradients.
-Finally, by utilizing the accumulated opacity map in the density control process, we simply and effectively align Gaussians while solving the sparsity problem and mitigating the artifact issue.
+Finally, by utilizing the accumulated opacity map in the density control process, we solve the sparsity problem by increasing the density of the Gaussian field.